ggcarrots/django-carrots/source/django_models.rst

     >>> c.poll
     <Poll: What's up?>

-    # ...Vice versa, all of the answers to the questionnaire
+    # ...Vice versa, we can find all of the answers to the questionnaire
     >>> p.choice_set.all()
     [<Choice: Not much>, <Choice: The sky>, <Choice: Just hacking again>]
     >>> p.choice_set.count()
     3

     # And now something more difficult.
-What does this question do?
+What does this command do?
     >>> Choice.objects.filter(poll__pub_date__year=2014)
     [<Choice: Not much>, <Choice: The sky>, <Choice: Just hacking again>]

     # Finally, let's remove one of the questions.
-Use method ``delete``.
+Use the method ``delete``.
     >>> c = p.choice_set.filter(choice_text__startswith='Just hacking')
     >>> c.delete()

 Summary
 -------

-* We are creating models by defining classes inheriting from ``models.Model`` in ``polls/models.py file``.
+* We create models by defining classes inheriting from ``models.Model`` in ``polls/models.py file``.
-* After new model creation we have to remember to run python ``manage.py syncdb``.
+* After creating a new model, we have to remember to run python ``manage.py syncdb``.
 * To download every object in the model::

     Poll.objects.all()